Opening a bank account in Belgium

 Banks in Belgium typically provide checking and savings accounts, although larger banks and some specialised banks provide financial investment solutions to expatriates, such as mutual funds and life insurance.
 Belgium's banks offer a range of services, including investment banking, credit cards, loans, mortgages and insurances you may require.

 There are more than 100 banks currently operating in Belgium, including many foreign banks (although note that the Belgian bank Optima was declared bankrupt in June 2016).
 Belgium has among the highest bank branches per capita in Europe, although some experts say the rise of electronic banking could lead to a decline in the number of bank branches by up to 30 percent by 2020.

 Opening hours for banks are typically 9am to 4pm, and extended to 7pm on appointment.
 Most banks provide a location finder on their website to find your nearest branch.
-You can find a list of banks in Belgium, as well as arange of financial services in Belgium.
+You can find more information in our guide to banking in Belgium, or check Expatica's listings of banks in Belgium and financial services in Belgium.

 Some major banks in Belgium include:

 - BNP Paribas Fortis (French, Dutch, German and English)

 - HelloBank (French, Dutch and English)